Federal White Collar Criminal Defense Lawyer

 White-collar investigations require a significantly more vigorous pursuit of investigative techniques including the searching of paper trails and equipment examination such as the seizure of personal and company utilized computer systems and databases.
 These frequent seizures occur In order to track the level of white-collar crime occurring on both federal and state levels.

-Whether you are currently being investigated for a white collar crime in Los Angeles or know someone close to you who has been arrested for a white collar offense, David Elden is a skilled, experienced, and aggressive Federal white collar criminal defense attorney.
+Whether you are currently being investigated for a white collar crime in Los Angeles or know someone close to you who has been arrested for a white collar offense, David Elden & Victor Sherman are skilled, experienced, and aggressive Federal white collar criminal defense attorney.